-How to Care for Your Bandage Dress
+How To Care For Your Bandage Dress

 Take a peek at the handful of ways you can maintain your bandage dress affordably and even at home.

-Storing Your Bandage Dress
+How To Store Your Bandage Dress

-Avoid shoving or pushing your dress into its final storage place but rather simply lay it casually without fuss to ensure no stretching or creasing takes place.
+Avoid shoving or pushing your dress into its final storage place but instead lay it casually without fuss to ensure no stretching or creasing takes place.
 (If creasing or wrinkles do occur - here's a quick fix on how to steam your dress at home - but don't hang your dress as demonstrated lay it flat and smooth it with your hands.)

-Each of our bandage dresses are made with approximately 90 percent rayon and a blend of nylon and spandex.
-Rayon is super absorbent and is liable to either shrink and stretch when wet.
 If you opt not to leave the washing and cleaning of your dress to professionals here is a short list on how to hand wash your bandage dress successfully:

-- Use cold or cool water.
+- Use cold or fresh water.

-- Choose a mild detergent or household hand soap.
+- Choose a mild detergent.